pydantic/pydantic/docs/usage/models.md

     *pydantic* will need to call the `default_factory`, which could lead to side effects!

 ## Private model attributes

-If you need to use internal attribute excluded from model fields, you can declare such in `__slots__` of your class:
+If you need to use internal attribute excluded from model fields, you can declare them in `__slots__` of your class:

 ```py
 {!.tmp_examples/private_attributes.py!}